LeosDisciple/rest_php/docs/index.md

 REST APIs are a popular way of implementing backend interfaces (see [Representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)).

 ### Example of a REST API
-* www.example.com/tasks
+* www.example.com/notes
-  * Manages the resource "tasks"
+  * Manages the resource "notes"
 * Methods
   * POST
-    * Creates a task (CREATE operator)
+    * Creates a note (CREATE operator)
-    * POST GET www.example.com/tasks + JSON object creates a new task and returns its id
+    * POST GET www.example.com/notes + JSON object creates a new task and returns its id
   * GET
-    * Returns tasks (READ operator)
+    * Returns notes (READ operator)
-    * GET www.example.com/tasks returns all tasks
+    * GET www.example.com/notes returns all notes
-    * GET www.example.com/tasks/page/1 returns first page of all tasks ("pagination")
+    * GET www.example.com/notes/page/1 returns first page of all notes ("pagination")
-    * GET www.example.com/tasks/1 returns task with id "1"
+    * GET www.example.com/notes/1 returns note with id "1"
   * DELETE
-    * Deletes task (DELETE operator)
+    * Deletes note (DELETE operator)
-    * DELETE www.example.com/tasks/1 deletes task with id "1"
+    * DELETE www.example.com/notes/1 deletes note with id "1"
   * PUT / PATCH
-    * Updates task (UPDATE operator)
+    * Updates note (UPDATE operator)
-    * PUT / PATCH www.example.com/tasks/1 updates + JSON object task with id "1"
+    * PUT / PATCH www.example.com/notes/1 updates + JSON object task with id "1"
     * Difference between PUT and PATCH:
       * PATCH is used to update an existing entity with new information.
 You can’t patch an entity that doesn’t exist.
       * PUT is used to set an entity’s information completely.
 PUTting is similar to POSTing, except that it will overwrite the entity if already exists or create it otherwise.